barbarafernandesmadera/Data-structures/README.md

 # Data-structures
-Fundamentals of files andsecondarystorage.
-Organizing files.
-Indexingandmaintenanceofindexed files.
-Co-sequentialprocessingandexternalsorting.
-B-Treesand its variations.
-Data structures for graphsrepresentation.
-Classic algorithmsongraphsandapplications
+Fundamentals of files and secondary storage.
+File organization.
+Fields and records of fixed and variable size.
+File indexing.
+Data structures and algorithms for primary, secondary, and multi-key indexing.
+Maintenance of dynamic indexed files.
+Sequential processing.
+Sorting of large files.
+B-trees and their variations.
+Fundamental concepts and computational applications of graphs.
+Data structures for graph representation: edge list, adjacency list, and adjacency matrix.
+Graph traversal and applications: breadth-first and depth-first search.
+Classical algorithms on graphs and applications, such as shortest paths, minimum spanning trees, and topological sorting.
 Explanatory videos of the projects. https://www.canva.com/design/DAF83gB7_m4/h3jN-GFNxGtN3yCDDb4aag/edit?utm_content=DAF83gB7_m4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton